-It should be emphasised that it follows from practice to date that the law enforcement bodies do not commence proceedings in every case in which such a possibility arises, but the latest press releases by prosecutors of the National Public Prosecution Office suggest a tightening up of the policy of law enforcement bodies in this regard.
+It should be emphasised that it follows from practice to date that the law enforcement bodies do not commence proceedings in every case in which such a possibility arises.
 The statistics of the Ministry of Justice show that each year only a couple of dozen proceedings of this type are commenced.
 This figure is very low, especially taking into account the fact that each year over 10,000 people are sentenced for committing business crimes.